-Students who choose the Military Pathway must submit an enlistment letter as evidence of their plan to meet the Learn.Plan.Succeed. graduation requirement.
+Students who choose the Military Pathway must submit an enlistment contract as evidence of their plan to meet the Learn.Plan.Succeed. graduation requirement.

 Each branch varies in service commitment, location, and how its members contribute to the overall mission of protecting our country, though all are on the same rank-based pay scale.